 4. Disney and Chevrolet

-As guests move through the queue, they’re treated to behind-the-scenes Chevrolet design videos and showcases of current and futuristic models.
-Then comes the fun part – designing your own custom Chevrolet in an interactive game before “test driving” your creation on the actual ride.
+At Walt Disney World’s EPCOT, Disney and Chevrolet teamed up to create Test Track, an immersive brand experience.
+As guests move through the queue, they see behind-the-scenes Chevrolet design videos and showcases of current and future models.
+Then they design their own custom Chevrolet in an interactive game before “test driving” their creation on the ride.

 A screen showing a designed Chevrolet vehicle from the Walt Disney World Test Track ride at EPCOT.